SvenGroot/Ookii.CommandLine.Cpp/docs/DefiningArguments.md

 The `-Version` argument does not have any aliases or a short name by default.

-On Windows only, you can call the [`parser_builder::add_win32_version_argument()`][] to add a `-Version` argument that reads information from your executable's `VERSIONINFO` resource, and displays it on the console.
+On Windows only, you can call the [`parser_builder::add_win32_version_argument()`][] method to add a `-Version` argument that reads information from your executable's `VERSIONINFO` resource, and displays it on the console.
 It will print the product name, version, and copyright information if it's present.

 To ensure consistent argument naming, both arguments will adjust their capitalization to match the first manually defined argument.
 If this argument does not start with a capital letter, the arguments